 Any five registered voters may commence initiative or referendum proceedings by filing with the Clerk an affidavit stating they will constitute the petitioners' committee and be responsible for circulating the petition and filing it in proper form stating their names and street addresses and specifying the mailing address to which all notices to the committee are to be sent, and setting out in full the proposed initiative ordinance or citing the ordinance sought to be reconsidered.
 Promptly after the affidavit of the petitioners' committee is filed the Clerk shall issue the appropriate petition blanks to the petitioners' committee.

 00.10.03.01 Number of Signatures

-Initiative and referendum petitions must be signed by qualified voters of the TOwn equal in number to at least 5% of the total number of qualified voters registered to vote at the last regular Town election.
+Initiative and referendum petitions must be signed by qualified voters of the Town equal in number to at least 5% of the total number of qualified voters registered to vote at the last regular Municipal election.

 00.10.03.02 Form and Content

 All papers of a petition shall be uniform in size and style and shall be assembled as one instrument for filing.
-Each signature shall be executed in ink or indelible pencil and shall be followed by the street address of the person signing.
-Petitions shall contain or have attached herto throughout their circulation the full text of the ordinance proposed or sought to be reconsidered.
+Each signature shall be executed in ink and shall be followed by the printed name and street address of the person signing.
+Petitions shall contain or have attached hereto throughout their circulation the full text of the ordinance proposed or sought to be reconsidered.

 00.10.03.03 Affidavit of Circulator

-Each paper of a petition shall have attached to it when filed an affidavit executed by the circulator thereof stating that he personally circulated the paper, the number of signatures thereon, that all the signatures were affixed in his presence, that he believes them to be the genuine signatures of the persons whose names they purport to be and that each signer had the opportunity before signing to read the full text of the ordinance proposed or sought to be reconsidered.
+Each paper of a petition shall have attached to it when filed an affidavit executed by the circulator thereof stating that the circulator personally circulated the paper, the number of signatures thereon, that all the signatures were affixed in the circulator’s presence, that the circulator believes them to be the genuine signatures of the persons whose names they purport to be and that each signer had the opportunity before signing to read the full text of the ordinance proposed or sought to be reconsidered.

 00.10.03.04 Time for Filing Referendum Petitions